haripriyasukanyaofficial-arch/MINI_PROJECT_ON_TRADESTATS2024-2025/README.md

 # MINI_PROJECT_ON_TRADESTATS2024-2025
 INDIA’S EXPORT IMPORT(DATABANK-TRADESET) 2024-2025 , From Ministry of Commerce and Industry, Government of India, Data gathering, data modelling and dashboard visualisation.
+DEPARTMENT OF COMMERCE
+EIDB SYSTEM ON INDIA’S EXPORT IMPORT(DATABANK-TRADESET) 2024-202